Richard Elfman

-Richard Elfman (born March 6, 1949) is an American actor, musician, director, producer, screenwriter, journalist, author and magazine publisher.
+Richard Elfman is an American actor, musician, director, producer, screenwriter, journalist, author and magazine publisher.

 Early life

-Richard Elfman was born in the Watts district of inner-city Los Angeles.
-His mother, Blossom Elfman (A.K.A.
-"Clare Elfman"), was an Emmy-winning novelist.
-His younger brother is musician and film composer Danny Elfman, with whom Richard would later found the Mystic Knights of the Oingo Boingo, a performance art troupe that would later morph into Oingo Boingo, an eclectic band that was popular in the 1980s and 1990s.
+His younger brother is musician and film composer Danny Elfman, with whom Richard would found the Mystic Knights of the Oingo Boingo, a performance art troupe that would later morph into Oingo Boingo, an eclectic band that was popular in the 1980s and 1990s.

 When Richard was four, his family moved to the Crenshaw district, where Elfman excelled as a track champion at Dorsey High School, subsequently becoming an amateur middleweight boxer.
 Elfman dropped out of college and opened clothing stores adjacent UC Santa Barbara and UC Berkeley.
-At that time, Elfman performed and recorded as an Afro-Latin percussionist and wrote, performed and directed with the San Francisco musical theater group the Cockettes.
 He moved to Paris in the early 1970s to perform in theater as well as to record music in London.
 Presently, Elfman lives in the Hollywood Hills.

 Career

 Theatre

 While in Paris, Elfman was a member of Jérôme Savary's musical theater company, Le Grand Magic Circus, which toured Europe extensively and performed the show Zartan for a year's run at the 800-seat Cité Internationale Universitaire de Paris.
 The company also performed at London's Roundhouse under the auspices of Savary's mentor, Peter Brook of the Royal Shakespeare Company.
 It was during the Magic Circus' summer tour that Richard's brother Danny received his first professional job as a violinist with the company, performing as an opening act alongside Richard on percussion.

 Shortly after his stint with the Mystic Knights of the Oingo Boingo, Elfman acted in and directed a stage production of Igor Stravinsky's L'Histoire du soldat, which won a Los Angeles Drama Critics Circle Award for Best Production.

-In 2018 Richard wrote and directed an absurdist musical comedy in Los Angeles, Dead Man's Boner, co-starring his wife Anastasia Elfman.
-Richard played percussion in the show's band, Mambo Diabolico.

-Richard and Anastasia Elfman currently host an underground musical/theatrical salon, The BBQ Bacchanals.
-Richard, a semi-professional barbecue chef, cooks as well as entertains.